-Because of the complex nature of the migrating task, there is a great possibility of missing out some important things.
+Because of the complex nature of the migrating task, there is a great possibility of missing out on some important things.

 Therefore, go through the process again and mark checks in updates you have rendered already.
 When done, monitor the website’s performance closely.

-Follow analytics, see the number of successful direct, and analyze traffic patterns and behaviors to get the clear picture.
+Follow analytics, see the number of successful direct, and analyze traffic patterns and behaviors to get a clear picture.
 If there is an apparent change in performance, there may be something wrong.
 Fix it.

 There is no perfect recipe that ensures a smooth transition to HTTPS.
 There are certain obstacles that may pop in.